dhc-barnard/tutorials/StoryMapJS.md

 ### Step 4

-Take a moment to review your work - now that you more of a narrative structure,  you may discover that you want to change a location or two to better fit with your story.
+Take a moment to review your work - now that you have more of a narrative structure,  you may discover that you want to change a location or two to better fit with your story.
 You can also jot down notes about each location.
 What would you like to say in your description of each one?
 What media (photo, video, etc.) will you show for each one?
 It's useful to think about your content before you start making your StoryMap.

 Making StoryMap Slides
 ----------------------

-It's time to start using the StoryMaps tool!
-This tutorial, by Tierney Steelberg at Guilford College, gives a [nice overview](https://youtu.be/X4gOXga-Q_w) of how to use the basic StoryMaps features.
-If you're new to StoryMapsJS, I'd recommend watching it before we go through the steps together.
+It's time to start using the StoryMap tool!
+This tutorial, by Tierney Steelberg at Guilford College, gives a [nice overview](https://youtu.be/X4gOXga-Q_w) of how to use the basic StoryMap features.
+If you're new to StoryMapJS, I'd recommend watching it before we go through the steps together.

 ### Step 1